KivalEvan/BeatSaber-JSMap/example/README.md

 const info = load.infoSync(); // not required

 // undefined version, return base wrapper class
-// can be either version 1, 2 or 3
+// can be either version 1, 2, 3 or 4
-// pass it to isV3 or similar function for type predicate const data = load.difficultySync('HardStandard.dat');
+// pass it to isV4 or similar function for type predicate
+// or use `instanceof` operator const data = load.difficultySync('HardStandard.dat');

 // explicit version, return (and convert to) difficulty version const data2 = await load.difficulty('ExpertStandard.dat', 2, {
    directory: '/somewhere/else',